How to Develop a Training Program

 Gap analysis - Aerobic fitness and arm power are good and need to be maintained - sprint, agility and leg power tests are below target - leg power needs to be improved.

-The next stage is to prepare a training program using the results of the gap analysis and FITT principles.
+The next stage is to prepare a training program using the gap analysis and FITT principles.

-For frequency, intensity and time you should start at an easy level and increase gradually e.g. 10% increments.
+For frequency, intensity and time, you should start at a comfortable level and increase gradually, e.g. 10% increments.
 Aerobic training should last for 20 to 40 minutes.
-Strength work should last 15 to 30 minutes and comprise of 3 sessions a week with 48 hours of recovery between sessions.
+Strength work should last 15 to 30 minutes and comprise three weekly sessions with 48 hours of recovery.

-Plan the program in four-week cycles where the workload in the first three weeks increase each week (easy, medium, hard) and the fourth week comprises of active recovery and tests to monitor training progress.
-The aim of the four-week cycles is to:
+Plan the program in four-week cycles where the workload in the first three weeks increases each week (easy, medium, hard), and the fourth week comprises active recovery and tests to monitor training progress.
+The four-week cycles aim to:

-The tests used to assess the individual's initial level of fitness should be planned into week 4 of the program in order to monitor progress and effectiveness of the program.
+The tests used to assess the individual's initial level of fitness should be planned into week 4 of the program to monitor the program's progress and effectiveness.
 The test results can be used to adjust the program accordingly.

-The program needs to last 12 to 16 weeks in order to see any real benefits and the planning (initial & subsequent adjustments) should be conducted with the individual so that they feel they own the program.
-This will ensure the program is enjoyable and convenient to do.
+The program must last 12 to 16 weeks to see any real benefits.
+The planning process should be conducted with the individual to feel they own the program.
+It will ensure the program is enjoyable and convenient to do.

-The program has now been agreed and the individual can undertake the program.
-Every 4 weeks meet and discuss with the individual:
+The program has now been agreed upon, and the individual can undertake the program.
+Every four weeks, meet and discuss with the individual:

 The following are example training programs: